To learn more, we spoke with Paul Hutton, CEO at Cranfield Aerospace Solutions. Read the full interview here.

-Electric propulsion is at the cusp of a revolution.
+An industry-wide shift towards developing electrically-propelled aircraft is ongoing, and recent developments have only increased the momentum.
 Over the past 10 years, we at Roland Berger have been watching developments in the field closely.
-Last year, we published a Think:Act publication: Aircraft Electrical Propulsion – The Next Chapter of Aviation , in which we described the history of electrical aircraft, covered recent developments, and evaluated what players in the aerospace & aviation industry should do to capitalise on these developments.
-We have now created an interactive map for you to discover which countries are in the forefront of research and development, who the key players are, and what the major ongoing projects are.
+Our latest Think:Act publication on the subject - Aircraft Electrical Propulsion – Onwards and Upwards - covered recent developments and evaluated how the aviation and aerospace industries stand to change.
+Roland Berger is continuing to chart the trajectory of progress in aircraft electrical propulsion - below is our interactive map for you to discover which countries are in the forefront of research and development, who the key players are, and what the major ongoing projects are.

 Explore advances in electric propulsion by clicking the black dots and blue pins on the interactive map